...engage users on your site, with a good WordPress comments plugin

 3. Facebook comment system

-Integrating Facebook comments on your blog can be a great deal for you especially if Facebook and social media traffic is one of the main traffic sources for your blog.
+Integrating Facebook comments on your blog can be a great deal for you especially if Facebook and social media traffic are one of the main traffic sources for your blog.

 Popular blogs likeTechCrunch.com use Facebook for commenting.
 Here are a few reasons why integrating WordPress Facebook comments could be ideal for your blog.